fair-research/bdbag/doc/cli.md

 #### `--profile-path <file>`
 Optional path to a `Bagit-Profiles-Specification` JSON file.
 The file format is described [here](https://bagit-profiles.github.io/bagit-profiles-specification/).
-If this argument is not specified, the profile specified by the bag's `BagIt-Profile-Identifier` metadata field will be used, if present.
+If this argument is not specified, the profile specified by the bag's `BagIt-Profile-Identifier` metadata field will be used.

 ----
 #### `--config-file <file>`